tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1d.png)

-The number of distinct domains with which a network connection was established.
+The number of distinct domains with which a network connection was established, out of all connections (established + attempted).
 The domains are derived using the official [Public Suffix List](https://publicsuffix.org/).

 It must be assumed that each distinct domain is managed by a distinct administrative authority.